ls1911/awesome-deception/README.md

 **Work In Progess**

-***Removing Not Free Resources - First version should be only cyber deception related intems that are free***
+***Removing Not Free Resources - First version should be only cyber deception related items that are accessible***

 A curated list of awesome Cyber Deception and Threat Intelligence resources